h2oai/wave/protocol.md

 - `WAVE_ADDRESS`: The `protocol://ip:port` of the Wave server as visible from the app server.
 - `WAVE_APP_ADDRESS`: The `protocol://ip:port` of the app server as visible from the Wave server.
 - `WAVE_APP_MODE`: The sync mode of the app, one of `unicast`, `multicast` or `broadcast`.
-- `WAVE_ACCESS_KEY_ID`: The API access key ID, typically a 20-character cryptographically random string.
+- `WAVE_ACCESS_KEY_ID`: The Wave server API access key ID, typically a cryptographically random string.
-- `WAVE_ACCESS_KEY_SECRET`: The API access key secret, typically a 40-character cryptographically random string.
+- `WAVE_ACCESS_KEY_SECRET`: The Wave server API access key secret, typically a cryptographically random string.
+- `WAVE_APP_ACCESS_KEY_ID`: The app server API access key ID, typically a cryptographically random string.
+- `WAVE_APP_ACCESS_KEY_SECRET`: The app server API access key secret, typically a cryptographically random string.

 ### Startup